sifullah0/ProteoMapper/README.md

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-Copyright (c) 2025 Sifullah Mahmud Sefa
+Copyright (c) 2025 Sifullah Mahmud Sefa.

-Made with ❤️ for the bioinformatics community
+Made with ❤️ for the bioinformatics community.